 Statement of Priority on Diversity and Inclusiveness

-Viterbi Adopt-a-School, Adopt-a-Teacher (VAST) fully embraces diversity and inclusiveness in its K-12 outreach.
-VAST provides and supports STEM education in K-12 schools, after-school groups, and organizations, focusing particularly on the neighborhoods around the University of Southern California campuses, which are populated by historically under-represented demographic groups.
+K-12 fully embraces diversity and inclusiveness in its K-12 outreach.
+K-12 provides and supports STEM education in K-12 schools, after-school groups, and organizations, focusing particularly on the neighborhoods around the University of Southern California campuses, which are populated by historically under-represented demographic groups.
 Most of our partner schools serve populations that are at least 97% Latino/Hispanic and/or African-American, and usually 85% or more of those students participate in free lunch programs.
-VAST targets girls in our outreach and media representations, recognizing the importance of securing positive STEM attitudes at even the earliest ages.
+K-12 STEM targets girls in our outreach and media representations, recognizing the importance of securing positive STEM attitudes at even the earliest ages.

-Here is a list of some of VAST's specific K-12 diversity programs.
-VAST commits to equity and inclusion in our pedagogy, hiring and mentoring.
-We assess our programs through surveys that confirm VAST’s outreach to and impact with K-12 students from under-represented communities.
+Here is a list of some of specific K-12 diversity programs.
+K-12 STEM commits to equity and inclusion in our pedagogy, hiring and mentoring.
+We assess our programs through surveys that confirm K-12 outreach to and impact with K-12 students from under-represented communities.
 In hiring and training mentors to serve K-12 students, we set inclusion and accountability as core values.
 We proactively work to develop women and under-represented minorities as leaders in all aspects of our mentoring programs.

 USC Viterbi STEM Educational Outreach Programs (STEM-EOP) is a program of the University of Southern California’s Viterbi School of Engineering whose mission is to increase the number of educationally disadvantaged and historically underrepresented K-12 students who matriculate to four-year universities and graduate with degrees in science, technology, engineering, and mathematics (STEM).
 STEM-EOP engages K-12 students throughout Southern California in authentic STEM experiences through hands-on, problem-based learning projects, experiments and activities as well as interactions with STEM professionals, STEM faculty and STEM near peer mentors.
 STEM-EOP also offers teacher professional development in STEM.
 In addition, STEM-EOP collaborates other USC departments and outside organizations to enhance STEM education across the greater Los Angeles area.